katharsis-project/katharsis-docs/source/user-docs.rst

 ``ResourceRepository`` and ``RelationshipRepository`` make use of QueryParams.
 ``ResourceRepositoryV2`` and ``RelationshipRepositoryV2`` make use of QuerySpec.

 For the time being, both QueryParams and QuerySpec are fully supported.
+But QueryParams will be deprecated at some point and the use of QuerySpec is highly recommended.
 It is also possible to mix the use of both classes to gradually move from QueryParams to QuerySpec.
+Katharsis is able to internally convert QueryParams to a QuerySpec.
+No changes necessary.

 The next section outlines the necessary changes in the setup procedure to gain JSON API compliance.

 JSON API compliance
 ~~~~~~~~~~~~~~~~~~~~

+Note that if you are new to Katharsis and have setup your applications based on the
+examples, you can skip this section.
+Everything is already properly setup for you.

 The subsequent sections outline URL conventions to query resources.
 QueryParams does not fully adhere to the JSON API specification and instead